OI-wiki/i18n/docs/basic/divide-and-conquer.md

 Last translated with upstream [08eb0c5](https://github.com/OI-wiki/OI-wiki/commit/08eb0c53b1ad55b518b0f5f7a569c25b8c1215b2#diff-f6f59ea091666854504b33243563a98ec55edf8f4c6a26dec1b2726479de41b4)

-The article will introduce difference and application of recursive algorithm and divide-and-conquer algorithm
+The article will introduce difference between recursive algorithm and divide-and-conquer algorithm, and how could they be used together.

 ## Introduction

 In computer science and math, recursion is method by using functions that call themselves from within their own definition.
 Additionally in computer science it also refers to a method of solving problem by repeatedly decomposing problem into sub-problems of the same type as the original.

 From [Wikipedia](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm):
 > In computer science, divide and conquer is an algorithm design paradigm.
 A divide-and-conquer algorithm recursively breaks down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.
-The solutions to the sub-problems are then combined to give a solution to the original problem. <!---中文显然就是抄英文wiki的-->
+The solutions to the sub-problems are then combined to give a solution to the original problem.

 ## Detailed Introduction